NicoJanE/APP-X11-Forward-win32-Development-Template-Stack/Howtos/howto_create_a_dev_container.md

   # WSL integration is enabled in Docker settings!
   </pre>

-After this you should be able to open the container in VSC and start developing
+After this you should be able to open the container in VSC and start developing (see [section 4](#4-develop-with-vsc-in-the-host) for detailed VSC setup instructions)

 </details>